| Greek Name |

-NONAKRIS (or Nonacris) was the Naiad nymph of the town and springs of Nonakris in Arkadia, southern Greece.
-She was the wife of the early Arkadian King Lykaon.
+NONAKRIS (Nonacris) was the Naiad-nymph of the springs of the town of Nonakris in Arkadia, southern Greece.
+She was the wife of the impious Arkadian King Lykaon (Lycaon) and the mother of the bear-maiden Kallisto (Callisto).

-Nonakris is connected with the Arkadian nymphs Kyllene and Nomia who are both named as the wife of Lykaon in alternative accounts.
+Nonakris is connected with the Arkadian nymphs Kyllene (Cyllene) and Nomia both of which are named as the wife of Lykaon in alternate accounts.

 ENCYCLOPEDIA